-Proposal 1, Election of Director Nominee: Under our plurality voting standard, the nominee for director who receives the most votes will be elected.
-Therefore, if you do not vote for the nominee, or you "withhold" your vote for the nominee, your vote will not count either "for" or "against" the nominee.
+Proposal 1, Election of Director Nominees: Under our plurality voting standard, the two nominees for director who receive the most votes will be elected.
+Therefore, if you do not vote for the nominee, or you "withhold" your vote for a nominee, your vote will not count either "for" or "against" the nominee.
 Abstentions and broker non-votes will have no effect on the outcome of voting for directors.